 Maybe the interviewer saw incoherency in this information and rejected the visa?
 Or in the time duration?
 Well, we could not be sure.
-But even that officer did not want to see his documents or any other proofs or bank statements or invitation letters.
+But even that officer did not want to see her documents or any other proofs or bank statements or invitation letters.

 I suggest you fill your form correctly and answer the questions in the interview confidently and honestly while keeping the information coherent with the application.
 That is all.